Cartoonito: EMEA (Europe, Middle East, and Africa)

 In May 2021, WarnerMedia UK and EMEA announced plans to relaunch Cartoonito within their region.

-Rebrand in the UK And Ireland
+Rebrand in the UK and Ireland

 On 1 February 2022, the British and Irish Cartoonito channel adopted the worldwide rebrand.
 Additionally, starting on 1 March 2022, a weekday hour-long Cartoonito block aired from 9:00 a.m. to 10:00 a.m. on sister channel Cartoon Network.
 The block now runs from 9:00 a.m. to 11:00 a.m. on weekdays and does not air during the school holidays.

 Rebrand in Italy

 On 5 June 2022, the Italian Cartoonito channel adopted the worldwide rebrand, officially retiring the old mascots along the way, making it one of the last Cartoonito-branded channels to retire Cartoonito's original CGI mascots, The Cartoonitos.

 Other EMEA Regions

 In the Nordics, Cartoonito launched as a programming block on Boomerang on 1 February 2022.

-On 6 February 2022, Cartoonito MENA rebranded with a new look alongside.
-It's currently unconfirmed it this will expand across its sister service alongside Cartoon Network Africa.
+The channel later rebranded as Cartoonito on 4 September 2023, as did Boomerang's feeds in Turkey and the MENA region.
 Beginning on 7 February 2022, the Cartoonito blocks on Cartoon Network Arabic and Cartoon Network Turkey adopted the rebrand.
 In Portugal, a morning and afternoon Cartoonito block launched on Boomerang on 21 February 2022.
-The channel will fully rebrand as Cartoonito on 23 March 2023.
+The channel would fully rebrand as Cartoonito on 23 March 2023.

 In Africa, Boomerang relaunched its morning Cartoonito block on 4 April 2022.
 On 8 February 2023, it was announced that Cartoonito would expand into a full-time channel in Boomerang's place on 25 March.
 In Central and Eastern Europe, Germany, and the Netherlands, Boomerang relaunched its morning Cartoonito block on 1 September 2022.
 In January 2023, it was announced that Boomerang CEE would be fully replaced with a standalone Cartoonito channel on 18 March 2023.

-In France, Boing will be replaced by a Cartoonito channel on 3 April 2023.
+In France, Boing was replaced by a Cartoonito channel on 3 April 2023.